verilator/verilator/.github/ISSUE_TEMPLATE/bug_report.md

 Can you attach an example that shows the issue?
 (Must be openly licensed, ideally in test_regress format.)

 What 'verilator --version' are you using?
-Did you try it with git master version?
+Did you try it with the git master version?

-May we assist you in trying to fix this yourself?
+Would you be willing to try to fix Verilator yourself with assistance?